mk-fg/git-nerps/README.rst

     Yep, and every pid running in the same namespace (i.e. on the system), can easily see this "$PASS" (e.g. run "ps" in a loop and you get it).

-    See also comments on OpenSSL in git-crypt link above.

   Just these two are enough to know where this project stands, but it also has lacking and unusable trying-to-be-interactive interface and lot of other issues.